SUKANYA123369/Sales-Data-Analysis/README.md

 # 📊 Sales Data Analysis & Power BI Dashboard

-This project showcases an end-to-end data analytics workflow using Python for data cleaning and Power BI for dashboard creation.
+This project presents a complete data analytics workflow—from cleaning raw sales data in Python to building an interactive Power BI dashboard for business insights.

 ---

 ## 📁 Project Structure

-All files in the repository are linked below for quick access:
+All project files are organized and linked for easy access:

 - **Raw Dataset:**
   [`raw_sales_dataset.csv`](data/raw_sales_dataset.csv)